 Like next day speedboat tours to the Ballestas Islands on arrival in Paracas and same-day sandboarding was organised upon arrival at Huacachina (great for those like me only staying one night).
 Even the Nazca lines flight was booked, including transportation to the Nazca airport, which a drop-off at a designated café afterwards where the Peru Hop bus would pick me up in the evening.

 In places where Peru Hop couldn’t organise tours, we were recommended ‘Find Local Trips’, one of South America’s largest and most trusted tour booking platforms for day trips and experiences.

 Does the Peru Hop Bus Travel in the North of Peru?

 Peru Hop currently doesn’t offer any bus service in the north of the country, which is a shame and is a service I hope comes in time.
 Many travellers I met who were making their way to northern Peru for grand treks such as Laguna 69 used local buses.
 They booked them via the hostel or online (with many citing enough gringos were riding them not to feel too sketchy and isolated).

 Travelling to and From Lima Airport?

 The same company also operates the Airport Express Lima Bus that has multiple stops in the city centre.
-This bus is a cheaper option than the taxi pick-ups organised by many hostels, although I much preferred the pre-organised (via a hostel) taxi option late at night.
+This bus is cheaper than the taxi pick-ups organised by many hostels, although I much preferred the pre-organised (via a hostel) taxi option late at night.

 Overall Thoughts on Peru Hop

 Are you looking to book the Peru Hop service?
 Please leave any questions you have about it below.